IDBCourses/ht25-a3-functional-prototype-anasia996/README.md

 - className: CSS class to add (defaults to `thing`)
 Returns: the newly created `HTMLElement`.

-#### Instructions for the game
-choose your desired direction and press space to move

-LEFT:
+#### INSTRUCTIONS FOR THE GAME
+Goal:
+- Reach the gold circle at the top of the maze

+How to change directions:
-Swipe left on the top row (numbers row) to change direction
+- Swipe left on the top row (from 0 to 2) to be able to move left

-RIGHT:
-Swipe right on the top row (numbers row) to change direction
+- Swipe right on the top row (from 2 to 0) to be able to move right

-UP:
-Swipe diagonaly up on the first column (ZAQ1) to change direction
+- Swipe diagonally up on the first column (from Z to 1) to be able to move up
-DOWN:
-Swipe diagonaly down on the first column (1QAZ) to change direction
+- Swipe diagonally down on the first column (from 1 to Z) to be able to move down

+How to play:
+- Choose your desired direction of movement by swiping and hold space to move
+- Avoid the walls, otherwise the game restarts